CsabaDu/Portamical/README.md

 ## Architecture

-### Layered Design: Onion Architecture / Hexagonal Architecture
+### Layered Design: Onion Architecture & Hexagonal Architecture

-Portamical implements **Onion Architecture** (also known as **Hexagonal Architecture** or **Ports and Adapters**) to achieve maximum portability, testability, and maintainability.
-This architectural style organizes code into concentric layers with dependencies pointing **inward** toward the core domain.
+Portamical applies **two compatible views** of the same design goal: keep the domain stable and push framework details to the edge.

+#### Onion Architecture (layering view)

+Onion architecture describes **where code lives** and **how dependencies flow**: outer layers depend on inner layers.

 #### Architectural Diagram